-Asia Pulp & Paper (China) Pte.
-Ltd., and our new manufacturing facility for the Refractories segment, which is projected to commence operations in the second quarter of 2006; and - · Increasing market penetration in the Refractories segment through high-performance products and application systems.
+- Continuing our penetration in both business segments in emerging markets, including our new manufacturing facility for the Refractories segment in China; and - · Increasing market penetration in the Refractories segment through high-performance products and application systems.

 However, there can be no assurance that we will achieve success in implementing any one or more of these opportunities.